 In the scope of Amato's duties as a civilian police department employee, he sometimes took Village of Niles money to the bank to be deposited.
 On the morning of Jan.
 18, Conklin said, Amato volunteered to take the deposits, about $4,000 in cash and $40,000 in checks, to PNC Bank at 9101 Greenwood.

-As Patch reported at the time, Amato, who was driving an unmarked black village vehicle and wearing a police operations uniform, said he was attacked by three Hispanics men about a block before he arrived at the bank.
+, Amato, who was driving an unmarked black village vehicle and wearing a police operations uniform, said he was attacked by three Hispanics men about a block before he arrived at the bank.
 He said they pepper-sprayed him, threatened him with a gun, stabbed him in the shoulder and took the bank deposit bags with the cash and checks inside.
-Amato spent time in the hospital recovering from the stab wound.

 The incident took place at the intersection of Davis and Grace streets, just south of Golf Mill Park, which is just south of Golf Mill Shopping Center.